-in January 2022, I found myself depleted of time, energy, and drive.
-In an effort to bring myself back to my true self, I began prioritizing creative time every day to work on projects that, due to lack of time, I had put on the back burner.
-This space that I created for my self became sacred, joyful, fulfilling, and I began to resurface from this place I didn't recognize.
-I named this space A Collaboration With Time.
+In January 2022, I found myself depleted of time, energy, and motivation.
+Recognizing the need to reconnect with my true self, I made a conscious effort to prioritize daily creative time and focus on projects that had been placed on the back burner due to time constraints.
+This dedicated space I created for myself became sacred, joyful, and fulfilling, and I began to rediscover the person I had lost sight of.
+I named this transformative space "A Collaboration With Time."